tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 UM RLC
 ++++++

-In this section we describe the implemnetation of the Unacknowledge Mode (UM) RLC entity.
+In this section we describe the implementation of the Unacknowledged Mode (UM) RLC entity.

 Transmit operations in downlink
 -------------------------------